Lyanyv/dotfiles/mds/coc-lists-ripgrep.md

 Patterns:
 - `-i/--ignore-case`,  `-S/--smart-case`
-- `-F/--fixed-strings`: Treat the pattern as a literal string.
+- `-F/--fixed-strings`: Treat the pattern as a literal string
-- `-w/--word-regexp`: Only show matches surrounded by word boundaries. `pattern` -> `\b(?:pattern)\b`
+- `-w/--word-regexp`: Only show matches surrounded by word boundaries, `pattern` -> `\b(?:pattern)\b`
-- `-U/--multiline`: Permit matches to span multiple lines.
+- `-U/--multiline`: Permit matches to span multiple lines
-- `-v/--invert-match`: Invert matching.
+- `-v/--invert-match`: Invert matching

 Output format and style:
-- `--stats`: Print statistics about this ripgrep search.
+- `--stats`: Print statistics about this ripgrep search
-- `-c/--count`: Only show the count of matching lines for each file.
+- `-c/--count`: Only show the count of matching lines for each file
-    - `--count-matches`: Only show the count of individual matches for each file.
+    - `--count-matches`: Only show the count of individual matches for each file
-- `-l/--files-with-matches`: Only show the paths with at least one match.
+- `-l/--files-with-matches`: Only show the paths with at least one match
     - cf. `--files-without-match`
-- `--no-heading`: Don't group matches by each file.
+- `--no-heading`: Don't group matches by each file
-- `-n/--line-number`, `--column`: Show line/column numbers.
+- `-n/--line-number`, `--column`: Show line/column numbers
-- `-C/--context <NUM>`: Show NUM lines before and after each match.
+- `-C/--context <NUM>`: Show NUM lines before and after each match
-    - `--context-separator <SEPARATOR>`: Set the context separator string.
+    - `--context-separator <SEPARATOR>`: Set the context separator string

 ### Build